Updated on: February 7th, 2023

-As this standard is still essential, we want to provide you with more information in this blog together with tips on how an integration platform can help to ease the pain of dealing with EDIFACT.
-This post is focusing on the following topics:
+As this standard is still essential, we want to provide you with more information in this blog, together with tips on how an integration platform can help to ease the pain of dealing with EDIFACT.
+Hence, this post covers the following topics:

 What is EDIFACT?

 If you google the term, you will find many definitions.
 One of those is from UNECE, which defines EDIFACT as the following:

 “UN/EDIFACT (the United Nations rules for Electronic Data Interchange for Administration, Commerce, and Transport) comprise a set of internationally agreed standards, directories, and guidelines for the electronic interchange of structured data, between independent computerized information systems.”

 The rules of EDIFACT have been approved and published by UNECE, and they also maintain it.

 Because of the large number of trading partners a company would typically have, it was critical to develop a format that could be understood by any party.
 EDIFACT was designed to simplify and standardize the communication between trading parties that were relying on electronic data interchange (EDI) as their primary form of communication.
 The widespread adoption of EDI meant that global businesses could thrive: they could completely replace paper documentation and manual procedures and share information with their ecosystem electronically, a lot faster than if they used paper.
 It also meant that they were able to cut costs, not by just using less paper but also by improving operational efficiency.

 We can say with confidence that EDI and EDIFACT have had a strategic role in shaping modern supply chains.